wincent/git-cipher/PROTOCOL.md

 Observations:

 - We use one key for encryption and one key for HMAC authentication [not because we have to, but because we can](https://stackoverflow.com/a/2504628/2103996).
-- Likewise, we use `scrypt` for key derivation rather than simply using bytes from the CSPRNG because in the future, we may wish to offer the ability to derive a key from a user-supplied passphrase (for example, to enable a mode of operation that did not depend on `gpg`; note that this would require some us to generate a single, larger "key" using `scrypt` and then split it up into segments, providing us with an encryption key, an authentication key, and a salt).
+- Likewise, we use `scrypt` for key derivation rather than simply using bytes from the CSPRNG because in the future, we may wish to offer the ability to derive a key from a user-supplied passphrase (for example, to enable a mode of operation that did not depend on `gpg`; note that this would require us to generate a single, larger "key" using `scrypt` (or ideally, a key derivation function that didn't require us to provide and somehow store an additional salt) and then split it up into segments, providing us with an encryption key, an authentication key, and a salt).

 [^scrypt]: At the time of writing, [the default parameters](https://nodejs.org/api/crypto.html#cryptoscryptpassword-salt-keylen-options-callback) are a CPU/memory cost parameter of 16,384, a block size of 8, a parallelization factor of 1, and a maximum memory bound of 33,554,432 (32 &times; 1024 &times; 1024).